-MMV started with a modest strength of 151 students and has now grown steadily into a full-fledged SSC affiliated school with over 550 students from Pre-Nursery to Std.
-VII.
-This has motivated us to increase the classes till X std.
+MMV started with a modest strength of 151 students and has now grown steadily into a full-fledged SSC affiliated school with 587 students from Pre-Nursery to Std.
+VIII, moving on till 10th grade and junior college.

 Spread over 20,000 square feet area, Mukul Madhav Vidyalaya provides adequate opportunities for the holistic development of the students.
 We want our students to emerge as skilled, confident and responsible individuals with strong fundamentals and values.
 We believe that a school should be a place where a child loves to be; hence, we have paid thorough attention to the infrastructure and facilities to suit the students' requirement.